 Welcome to my first blog post written May 15, 2015 which I will present word for word.

 I regard myself as a clock collector and tinkerer.
 I am not a trained horologist nor do I have a unique talent for clock repair or even getting a simple clock back to working order, but I find the world of horology to be quite fascinating.

-It is a relatively new hobby for me which began with the purchase of a Daniel Dakota time and strike wall clock in 2012.
-Why start with a Chinese made clock which most would consider inferior to almost any other clock in the world.
+It is a relatively new hobby for me which began with the purchase of a Daniel Dakota time and strike wall clock.
+Why start with a Chinese-made clock which most would consider inferior to almost any other clock in the world.
 It was cheap, it piqued my interest in collecting and repair and it was something to practice on.
 I then moved on to a Ridgeway grandfather clock and to my current collection of Mauthe, Seth Thomas, Hermle, Forestville, Sessions, Smiths Enfield, Muller and Pequegnat clocks.